LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 of properly installed implicit and explicit layers is described later.
 Explicitly enabling a layer that is implicitly enabled has no additional
 effect: the layer will still be enabled implicitly by the loader.

+Implicit layers have an additional requirement over explicit layers in that they require being able to be disabled by an environmental variable.
+This is due to the fact that they are not visible to the application and could cause issues.
+A good principle to keep in mind would be to define both an enable and disable environment variable so the users can deterministicly enable the functionality.
+On Desktop platforms (Windows and Linux), these enable/disable settings are defined in the layer's JSON file.

 Extensions are optional functionality provided by a layer, the loader or an ICD.
 Extensions can modify the behavior of the Vulkan API and need to be